On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center: Generators for subgroups of finite index in LG with LG and LG negative integers

 In this section we consider the problem of finding generators for a subgroup of finite index in $\SL_2\left(\left(\frac{x,y}{\Z}\right)\right)$ for general negative integers $x,y$, that are not simultaneously $-1$.
-The main idea is to consider the different quaternion algebras over extensions of $\Q$ so that they are isomorphic to the classical quaternion algebra with $a=b=-1$.
+The main idea is to consider different quaternion algebras over algebraic extensions of $\Q$ which are isomorphic to the classical quaternion algebra with $a=b=-1$.
 For this recall that if $K$ is a field of characteristic different from $2$, then for any $x,y,z,t \in K^{*}$,